moq-wg/moq-transport/draft-lcurley-moq-transport.md

 #### ROLE parameter {#role}

-The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the MoQTransport connection.
+The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the MOQT connection.
 It has three possible values:

 0x01: